Meet Indian Chaat: The Sweet, Spicy and Tangy Street Food You Should Be Eating

 The first time you visit an Indian restaurant can be an intimidating experience.
 For first-timers, there are a lot of new words, flavor combinations and ingredients to wrap your head around.
 While menus will vary from place to place, here are eight classic Indian chaat dishes you’ll want to try first.

 Popular in northern India, aloo chaat is typically comprised of fried pieces of seasoned, parboiled potatoes topped with raw onion, chutney, lime juice and a generous sprinkling of chaat masala.
+While you’re at it, learn how to make paneer at home.

 This popular snack is India’s version of hash browns or potato pancakes.
 Aloo tikki is made from mashed, boiled potatoes mixed with peas, onions and spices.
 The mixture is formed into small patties and then fried.
 Aloo Tikki is commonly served with an assortment of chutneys and yogurts for dipping.